ArthurClemens/polythene/packages/docs/SVG-Mithril.md

 #### CSS

-Change CSS using the CSS Classes in the the [SVG main page](SVG.md).
+Change CSS using the CSS classes in `polythene-core-svg/src/classes.js`

 #### Style option